kimberleehowley/much-ado-about-algorithms/base_cs/base_cs.md

 - In general, linked lists are great for _adding and removing_, but not great for searching and finding.

 ## [Stacks and Overflows](https://medium.com/basecs/stacks-and-overflows-dbcf7854dc67)
+- _Call stack_: Structure that stores all things when a program is executed